 check uscis case status phone

-If you have specific questions, it is best to ask your immigration attorney as they will likely be able to get you information quicker.
+If you have specific questions, it is best to ask your immigration attorney, as they will likely be able to get you information quickly.

 Can I email USCIS about my case status?